Live life on offense

 Therefore, it's essential that you curate those in your orbit.
 Surround yourself with people who share your values, and you will find it easier to embody them over time.
 Do the opposite, and it will become much harder to embody your values authentically.

-Consider removing the biggest detractors, those whose values least align with your's, from your life.
-The act of curating the people you surround yourself with is an important part of living life on offense.
+The act of curating the people you surround yourself with is an essential part of living life on offense.

 Defending against societal pressure

-This one is particularly dangerous because it can be subtle.
+This one is dangerous because it is subtle.
 We don't live in a void.
 Our subconscious is constantly seeking approval from others.
 As a hunter-gatherer, deviating from the norm meant potentially losing the favor of the pack, and ultimately, abandonment and death.
 It was essential to fit in.

 This poses an interesting challenge.
 Our minds are, in many ways, wired against living on offense.
-This manifests itself subtly, by triggering small, almost unnoticable emotions that gently steer you toward satisfying the expectations of others, instead of staying the course, and pursuing your authentic path.
+This manifests itself subtly, through small, almost unnoticable emotions that gently steer you toward satisfying the expectations of others, instead of staying the course, and pursuing the path you've intentionally chosen for yourself.

 The solution is the same; curate your environment.
-Surround yourself with people who are most aligned with you.
+Surround yourself with people whose values and expectations of you are most aligned with your own.
 Create an intentional echo chamber.
-This may mean physically moving to a place where those people are.
+This may include physically moving to a place where those people are.

 In conclusion

 If you are reading this, you're likely the type of person that naturally feels the drive to live life on offense.
-Therefore, I hope this essay has given you some additional structure to manage & direct this drive, and the reassurance that you should not suppress it.
+Therefore, I hope this has given you some additional structure to manage & direct this drive, and the reassurance to not suppress it.
 If you are this person, and you live life in a reactive state, you will feel perpetually frustrated with your lack of agency.
 The solution is to just start.
 Walk through the steps.
-Making any progress will already begin to relieve the pain of feeling like you have no control of the ship.
+Making any progress will already relieve the pain of feeling like you have no control of the ship.